 The classic Sonora Bach Festival is one of many annual music festivals held each year.
 Many towns host summer concerts in local parks and historic venues.
-Special musical performances can also be enjoyed all year in downtown shops, restaurants and at Black Oak Casino Resort.
+Special musical performances can also be enjoyed all year in downtown shops, restaurants, wineries, and casino resorts.